How to Start a Nonprofit in Texas | A Complete Guide

-If you are starting a nonprofit, you already understand passion.
-While this passion will get you far, the process of starting a nonprofit organization can be confusing.
-Texas has many rules that you may not expect along the way, and the state websites are a little hard to follow.
+If you are thinking to start a nonprofit, you already understand passion.
+While this passion will get you far, the process can be confusing.
+Be it a 501(c)3 or any other type of nonprofit, Texas has many rules that you may not expect along the way, and the state websites are a little hard to follow.

 We have created a step-by-step list of what you will need to do to start a nonprofit in Texas, along with links to the correct forms.
-Texans are not easily scared, and you are no exception if you plan on starting a nonprofit.
+Texans are not easily scared, and you are no exception.
 Read our article below and get started on this exciting journey.

+Forming a nonprofit has many steps and rules, out of which naming it is the first and a crucial one.
 A name is the first thing people learn about your organization.
 You will want to make sure it embodies everything your organization stands for and is easy to remember.
 In the state of Texas, your name must be different from every other organization in the state, but you will not need to include the abbreviations for Corporation or Incorporated.
-Visit the Secretary of State website to check the uniqueness of your name and make it official.
+Visit the Texas Secretary of State website to check the uniqueness of your name and make it official.

 Now that you have chosen a name, the next most crucial step is to select the Incorporators and Directors for your Board of Directors.
 These individuals will be the leaders of your nonprofit and can steer the organization in any direction they choose.
 The following are several legal responsibilities of a nonprofit’s Board of Directors.

-As you can see, choosing the right board members will be crucial.
+As you can see, choosing the right board of directors and members will be crucial.

 Texas requires you to have three directors.
-The IRS looks closely at the number of directors you have when deciding on your tax-exempt status.
+The Internal Revenue Service (IRS) looks closely at the number of directors you have when deciding on your 501(c)3 status.
 So, you will want to have more.

 Texas also requires you to have a management committee, a President, and Secretary.
 You will likely add a Treasurer and Vice President as well.
 Two or more of these offices can be held by the same individual.